Revised July 27, 2018

-Volaticotherium antiquus (Meng et al. 2006; ?Middle Jurassic to ?Earliest Cretaceous, 164 mya; 3 cm skull length; IVPP V14739; Figs. 1-3) was described a few years back as a gliding mammal, based on a preserved patagium, or gliding membrane, complete with short hair and skin.
-Oddly, the patagium was preserved, but not the basic skin and fu, usually preserved as a halo around the skeleton.
-Hmmm.
+Volaticotherium antiquus (Meng et al. 2006; ?Middle Jurassic to ?Earliest Cretaceous, 164 mya; 3 cm skull length; IVPP V14739; Figs. 1-3) was described a few years back as a gliding mammal of uncertain affinity, based on a preserved patagium, or gliding membrane, complete with short hair and skin.
+Oddly, the patagium was preserved, but not the basic skin and fur, usually preserved as a halo around the skeleton.

 Did female Volaticotherium glide

 with exposed underdeveloped young attached only by jaws on nipples?
-I think the danger involved argues against that behavior, at least while suckling.
 Bats leave their young at the roost while feeding, until they are hold enough to cling well and they have one pup at a time.
-Colugos likewise have a single pup at a time.
+Colugos likewise have a single pup at a time and carry them in their nursery/gliding membranes.
 See image here.
 Wikipedia reports, “Colugos raise their young in a similar fashion to marsupials.
 Newborn colugos are underdeveloped and weigh only 35 g (1.2 oz).
 They spend the first six months of life clinging to their mother’s belly.
 The mother colugo curls her tail and folds her patagium into a warm, secure, quasi-pouch in order to protect and transport her young.”

 There’s much more to this extraordinary mammal that is not controversial.

 The molars resemble rotary saw blades, the external naris is divided by an ascending process of the premaxilla (rare among higher cynodonts and mammals), proximally the femur has no ‘neck’ and not much of a ‘head’, and the tail is extraordinarily long.
-Not listed by Meng et al., The mandible is not gently convex, as in Monodelphis and most other basal and stem mammals, but is sharply convex ventral to the canines, then gently concave, a shape not otherwise seen until higher primates.
+Not listed by Meng et al., The mandible is not gently convex, but is sharply convex ventral to the canines, then gently concave, a shape not otherwise seen until higher primates.
 We also see a deeper mandible medial to sabertooth fangs in Thylacosmilus, and this may be the reason for the oddly deeper chin here.

 Volaticotherium was deemed so different

-in the large reptile tree, despite its many autapomorphies and convergent traits, Volaticotherium nested with the basalmost placental, Monodelphis domesticus (Fig. 3), which is appropriate, given its Late Jurassic age.
+in the large reptile tree, despite its many autapomorphies and convergent traits, Volaticotherium nests between the Eomaia clade and all higher marsupials.
+This is appropriate, given its Late Jurassic age.
 The two were roughly comparable in size.
-Note, both cladograms nested Volaticotherium at about the same node (within a branch or two) given widely different taxon lists.

 The femoral head

 of Volaticotherium was about as shallow as it could be and evidently not due to crushing.
 Generally a spherical femoral head provides strength and maneuverability.
-Monodelphis has a spherical femoral head.
 Cartilaginous or connective tissue may have substituted for bone in Volaticotherium.
-I can’t think of any appropriate analogies elsewhere among tested taxa for what such a femur would allow or disallow.

 Other arboreal features

-As in Monodelphis, the hallux (big toe) diverged from the other metatarsals at 35º angle, flexor sesamoids and curved phalanges with small sharp claws indicate an arboreal niche for Volaticotherium.
-The limbs were all described as elongated, but only the forelimb appears elongated relative to the femur (Fig. 3) and relative to the limbs of Monodelphis.
+The hallux (big toe) diverged from the other metatarsals at 35º angle, flexor sesamoids and curved phalanges with small sharp claws indicate an arboreal niche for Volaticotherium.
+The limbs were all described as elongated, but only the forelimb appears elongated relative to the femur (Fig. 3).
 The distal phalanges would appear to be fully flexed, tucked beneath the proximal phalanges, but the X-ray does not reveal them.
 The long tail was likely used in balancing and leaping, like a lemur.
 The cervicals were very short, as in the basal primate, Notharctus, and in Longisquama, a lemur-like lepidosaur.
 The scapula was relatively small, as in Notharctus and Longisquama.
 The calcaneum was relatively short and flexible, enabling rotation of the foot for better grasping of tree trunks while heading in any direction.